Alice Martin: Deputy Attorney General

 Martin was selected to serve as Chief Deputy Attorney General by Attorney General Luther Strange in April 2015 and oversaw the legal and administrative operation of the Office of the Attorney General for the State of Alabama.
 She oversaw the grand jury investigation into sitting Gov. Robert J. Bentley, which eventually lead to his criminal conviction and resignation from office.
 Following the resignation of Strange on February 9, 2017, she served as acting Attorney General for one day until Governor Robert J. Bentley appointed Steve Marshall.
 She then resigned her office to run for Attorney General of Alabama.
-In the June 18, 2018 Republican, she finished third place, behind former Alabama Attorney General Troy King and Steve Marshall, who subsequently won the runoff and general election.
+In the June 18, 2018 Republican primary election, she finished third place, behind former Alabama Attorney General Troy King and Steve Marshall, who subsequently won the runoff and general election.